 In 2008, researchers happened upon a group of sleeping sperm whales bobbing vertically in the water off the coast of northern Chile.
 The sight alone was amazing, but then things got strange.
 These whales, which were thought to only allow one side of their brain to rest at a time, like dolphins and some other whales, didn't seem to notice the approaching vessel.
 It wasn't until one of the cetaceans was accidentally nudged that the group woke up and fled.
 Through this discovery, researchers learned that sperm whales sleep differently from their relatives—in short, regular periods of full sleep near the surface.
 They don't breathe or move during their naps, and if this is the only kind of sleep they get (it's unclear whether they also engage in half-brain sleep), the relatively short amount of cumulative slumber might make them the least sleep-dependent of all mammals.

 Giraffes don't rest much longer than sperm whales do.
 They sleep about 20 minutes a day in order to avoid predators.
-Being such a tall, lanky beast also makes it difficult to catch some quick z’s, but when they do hunker down and curl up, it’s pretty adorable.
+Being such a tall, lanky beast also makes it difficult to catch some quick z's, but when they do curl up for some rest, it's pretty adorable.

 Predators aren't the only issue to navigate while asleep.
 As otters know, there's also the possibility of drifting off (pun absolutely intended).
 When sea otters fall asleep, they do so while lying on their backs at the surface of the water and in groups or in seaweed forests, sometimes holding hands to keep from floating apart.

 The albatross is a sea bird that spends much of its life soaring around on the hunt.
 Its lifestyle doesn't leave a lot of time for snoozing, so it's believed the albatross multitasks by sleeping while flying.
 Alpine swifts are believed to do this too, as are migratory Swainson's Thrush birds, who take hundreds of little power naps lasting only a few seconds each.